MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

    - **Features**:
      - Unlimited 5G Nationwide data.
      - 5G access included.
-     - No mobile hotspot.
+     - Talk, text, and data in Mexico and Canada.
+     - Six-month trial of Disney+, Apple Music, and discovery+.
    - **Pros**:
-     - Includes 5G access.
+     - Includes basic 5G access.
    - **Cons**:
-     - No mobile hotspot data.
+     - No premium data or mobile hotspot.
-   - **Ideal For**: Users wanting basic unlimited data with 5G access.
+   - **Ideal For**: Users wanting basic unlimited data with some perks.

 3. **5G Play More**